redakker/massively-hugo-theme/content/about.md

 ---
-title: "About"
+title: 'About'
 date: 2024-04-25
 draft: false
-description: "Learn more about this site"
+description: 'Learn more about this site'
 ---

 This is a generic page converted from the original HTML5 UP Massively template.
 This page demonstrates how to create standalone pages in Hugo.